BarrettFrost/Smart_menu-project/readme.md

 #### Limitations

 Some notable limitations was a lack of attention paid to user comfort.
 With hindsight, our binary pass/fail system was poorly suited to assess more nuanced features like user comfort and interface.
-Taking an technical approach to assessing all aspects ("Does the feature work?") probably contributed to why our UI work is quite sparse.
+Taking an technical approach to assessing all aspects ("Does X feature work?") probably contributed to why our UI work is quite sparse.
 Another limitation was the limits to outside input.
 By sticking rigidly to testing according to our sprint checklists, we limited opportunities for testers to give us more general feedback.

 Overall, considering that our goal was to design a prototype than a final product, we accept the compromise that our evaluation technique brought.
 It greatly lubricated our workflow, minimizing the impact of the quarantine on our project.
 Working to rigid requirements also kept our development process lightweight and quick, rather than being bogged down with obsessing to work to arbitrary standards.
 However, we acknowledged that it led to an underprioritization of less 'technical' features, like visual work.
 In retrospect, It would have likely been possible to transition from a binary to a scaled detailed assessment criteria, e.g. a evaluation matrix, towards the final stages of the project once the core requirements had been satisfied.

----
 ### Social and Ethical Implications

 We consider our project to have minimal social and ethical implications.
 To come to this conclusion, we assessed the following two broad questions: